NathanRThomas/Samples/README.md

 website, and then create page specific css files to try to manage the size.
 Nothing fancy here as far as using LESS or anything.

+app.css - This came from a hybrid AppGyver app I created.
+It showcases some animations and some more complex css3 sorts of functionality.

   //---------------------------------------------------------------------------------------------------------------//
  //----- Python --------------------------------------------------------------------------------------------------//
 //---------------------------------------------------------------------------------------------------------------//